Sister Nivedita: Contribution towards Indian nationalism

 In 1905, the colonial government, under the direction of Lord Curzon, initiated the partition of Bengal which proved to be a major turning point in the Indian independence movement.
-Nivedita played a pioneering role in organizing the movement.
+Nivedita played a pioneering role in organising the movement.
 She provided financial and logistical support and leveraged her contacts to get information from government agencies and forewarn independence activists.
 She met Indian artists like Abanindranath Tagore, Ananda Coomaraswamy and E. B. Havell and inspired them to develop a pure Indian school of art.
 She always inspired and guided the talented students of the Calcutta Art School to move along the forgotten tracks of ancient Indian art like Nandalal Bose, Asit Kumar Haldar and Surendranath Gangopadhyay.
 She exerted great influence on the famous Tamil poet, Subramania Bharati, who met her only briefly in 1906.
 She influenced Bharati to work for the freedom of the women in the country, which he did all through his life.
 Nivedita had also designed a national flag for India with the thunderbolt as the emblem against a red background.
 Nivedita tried her utmost to inculcate the nationalist spirit in the minds of her students through all their daily activities.
 She introduced singing of the song Vande Mataram in her school as a prayer.
 Nivedita provided guarded support to Annie Besant and was very close to Aurobindo Ghosh (later Sri Aurobindo), one of the major contributors towards the early nationalist movement.
 She edited Karma Yogin, the nationalist newspaper of Aurobindo.
 The following piece is from an editorial in Karma Yogin, written by Nivedita, which depicts her intense respect for India: